 Depending on the size of the blanket this may not be a one person job.
-The method is by taking two pieces of fleece, flannel or another fabric that doesn’t fringe at the edges, making one inch thick (wide) cuts along the edge about four inches long, and tying them together.
+The method is taking two pieces of fleece, flannel or another fabric that doesn’t fringe at the edges, making one inch thick (wide) cuts along the edge about four inches long, and tying them together.

 It takes patience and practice cutting fabric.
-But it also is fun to pick out the textures and colors for the blankets, and make great gifts.
+But it also is fun to pick out the textures and colors for the blankets, and they make great gifts.

 16. Make a Lemonade Stand

-A lemonade stand can be a really fun activity for kids even on their own.
+A lemonade stand can be a really fun activity for kids to do on their own.
 It’s a good introduction project because it is composed of different parts that are very easily achievable.
 Kids seek to do things independently and they love to make lemonade.
 More so if they can share with others and realize an actual transaction.